-The Arbiter is not accordingly convinced that the conditions relating to liquidity were being adequately adhered to either, nor that the required prudence was being exercised with respect to the liquidity of the portfolio, when considering the above mentioned aspects and when keeping into context that the portfolio of investments that was allowed to develop within the Retirement Scheme was, at times, solely/ predominantly invested into the said structured notes.
+The Arbiter is not accordingly convinced that the conditions relating to liquidity were being adequately adhered to, nor that the required prudence was being exercised with respect to the liquidity of the portfolio, when considering the above mentioned aspects and when keeping into context that the portfolio of investments that was allowed to develop within the Retirement Scheme was solely invested in the said structured notes.

-It is also to be noted that even if one had to look at the composition of the portfolio purely from other aspects, there is still undisputable evidence of non-compliance with other requirements detailed in MPM's own Investment Guidelines.
+It is also to be noted that even if one had to look at the composition of the Complainant's portfolio purely from other aspects, there is still undisputable evidence of non-compliance with other requirements detailed in MPM's own Investment Guidelines.